GIScience/gis-training-resource-center/content/en/Module_4/en_module_4_operation_maps.md

   - As Value, choose `infection trend` to display the calculated trend direction.
   - Click "Classify" to execute the classification.
 Choose coulours of your liking for the values "decrease" and "increase" and "no change" (e.g. green, red and grey) by double clicking on the coloured squares in the panel displaying the classes.
   - As classification mode choose **"Equal Interval"** next to "Mode".
-  - For nicer visuals you can optionally also slightly reduce the opacity of the layer by adjusting it in the "Symbol" dropdown menue in the "Symbology" panel
+  - For nicer visuals you can optionally also slightly reduce the opacity of the layer by adjusting it in the "Symbol" dropdown menue in the "Symbology" panel.

 ::::